+Don’t bother with Nightmare Alley.
 My impression of this “film” is that some people in the same apartment complex got together and made this film — shooting it, acting it, writing it, producing it — everything.
 There are some zombie cowboys in the first vignette, but the whole thing is maybe at best only worth lining the bottom of a trash can.
+Nightmare Alley (2010)

-As soon as I started watching this film I noted a newly-learned familiar stink.
+As soon as I started watching Raiders of the Damned I noted a newly-learned familiar stink.
 YEP … this film gets rated Red Blood.

 The zombie costumes & weapons are laughable, and their make-up is just plain bad.
 The lacking story line is only outdone by the dribbling charactre development — and posturing of hokey military badassedness.
 The description sounds like it should have something, but it just isn’t there.